-3.7.4 Point the nozzle into a drum or suitable container, or in the direction the abrasive is to be disposed.

-3.7.5 Hold the hose securely (do not leave the hose unattended), and pressurize the machine by activating the control handle.
-Be prepared for severe surging, or recoil of the hose.

-3.7.6 When the machine is empty, release the control handle lever, open the safety petcock, and open the choke valve.

-3.7.7 If the nozzle was removed, thoroughly inspect the nozzle holder threads for wear before installing the nozzle washer and attaching the nozzle.
+- 3.7.4 Point the nozzle into a drum or suitable container, or in the direction of the abrasive disposal site. - 3.7.5 Hold the hose securely (do not leave the hose unattended), and pressurize the machine by activating the control handle.
+Be prepared for severe surging, or recoil of the hose. - 3.7.6 When the machine is empty, release the control handle lever, open the safety petcock, and open the choke valve. - 3.7.7 If the nozzle was removed, thoroughly inspect the nozzle holder threads for wear before installing the nozzle washer and attaching the nozzle.